btdrizzle/TriviaGame/README.md

 # TriviaGame

-## The theme of the trivia game is Slasher Movie Trivia
+## The theme of the trivia game is Slasher Movies

 This trivia game is made with timers to move the game along and make the player think fast.